Man-Thing: Powers and abilities

-Although the Man-Thing lacks a normal human intellect, in his life as Ted Sallis, he possessed a Ph.D. in biochemistry.
-Sallis is legally dead, but his identity is known to numerous people, including Wilma Calvin, Ellen Brandt, Stephen Strange, Molecule Man, the Thing, Thog, and Jennifer Kale.
-His identity as the Man-Thing could not be considered secret, but his existence is generally believed to be a hoax, and an obscure one at that.
-In-universe, knowledge of his existence is rarely tied to the experiments of Sallis, as are speculations as to any human identity he may have had.
-Despite having appeared in Citrusville many times, many there still believe him to be a rumor.

 Other known Man-Things

 There are several known Man-Things besides Ted Sallis, who are listed below in order of appearance:

 Savage Land's Man-Thing

 In Savage Wolverine, a different Man-Thing appears residing on a mysterious island somewhere in the Savage Land.
 Amadeus Cho confirms that this Man-Thing is not Ted Sallis, as it has been rooted on the island for a long time.
 The Neanderthals on the island use the blood of this Man-Thing to resurrect Shanna the She-Devil.

 Weirdworld's Man-Things

 During the Secret Wars storyline, a group of Man-Things reside in the Battleworld domain of Weirdworld.
-The Man-Things are led by the Swamp Queen, an alternate universe version of Jennifer Kale who heads a rebellion against the Witch Queen Morgan le Fay.
+The Man-Things are led by the Swamp Queen, a version of Jennifer Kale who heads a rebellion against the Witch Queen Morgan le Fay.

 One Man-Thing, nicknamed "Mossy", has a hybrid son named Toth with a Crystal Warrior named Blythir, with Toth becoming a student at the Strange Academy.